Definitive GuideOLE-2026

 How much does Oracle Fusion ERP cost?

-Public list pricing starts around $175 per user per month for ERP Cloud Financials and $35 per employee per month bundled in HCM.
-Real negotiated rates on Fortune 500 deals typically land 35%–60% below list with multi-pillar bundling.
+Public list pricing starts around $175/user/month for ERP Cloud and $35/employee/month for HCM Cloud, but real negotiated rates on Fortune 500 deals typically land 35%–60% below list with multi-module bundling.

 ✓ Confidential · ✓ Independent · ✓ Not affiliated with Oracle Corporation